HunnTeRUS/HunnTeRUS/README.md

 ## I'm a Junior programmer and student!
 - 🔭 I’m currently working at [Sinqia][sinqia]!
 - 🌱 I’m currently learning React Native and NodeJS!
-- 🥅 2020 Goals: Learn more about TypeScript and React Native
+- 🥅 2021 Goals: Learn more about React, React Native and Amazon Web Services!
 - ⚡  Fun fact: I love to play games!

 ### Connect with me: